OgembaJr/Toy-problems/README.md

+ # TOY PROBLEMS
+There are 3 problems to be solved namely: -Student Grade
+                                          -Speed Detector
+                                          -Net Salary Calculator

- ### 1: STUDENT GRADE GENERATOR
+ ## 1: STUDENT GRADE GENERATOR

-Write a function that prompts the user to input student marks.
+You are required to write function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade, as shown below:

         A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

- ### 2: SPEED DETECTOR
+ ## 2: SPEED DETECTOR

 Write a program that takes the speed of a car as input e.g 80.
  If the speed is less than 70, it should print “Ok”.